ardaergin/VBL/markdown_files/home.md

-# Welcome to VU Behavioral Lab
+# Welcome to VU Behavioural Lab

 Thanks a lot for your interest in using the student pool of the VU Behavioural Lab (VBL)!